kuroanji/InkHUD2/HOWTO.md

 | **Top** (circle icon) | Switch modules / Select in menu | Open menu / Back |
 | **Bottom** (triangle icon) | Scroll down | Scroll to top |

+**Front light:** automatic — it lights up on any button press and goes out after **30 seconds** of inactivity, so nothing is left burning in your pocket.
+Use the **rotary knob on the power switch** to set how bright it is while lit (note the knob alone can't switch it off — at its minimum the light still glows).
+No backlight entry in the menu and no button spent on it.

-**Note:** The backlight cannot be controlled — it is on whenever the device is powered (it runs off the peripheral power rail), so the second button is used for scrolling instead.
-There is also a separate physical GPS switch on the device.
+**Note:** There is also a separate physical GPS switch on the device.
 Bootloader volume appears as `ELECROWBOOT`.

 ---